 Gregory Joseph Gaines is a life-long resident of New Orleans, La.
 He was a U-S postal employee for 41 years working as a letter carrier, postal inspector, postal police officer, and finally as a USPS tort claims coordinator for 17 years.
 Greg is now a licensed general contractor, property manager, and was named "Contractor of the Year" in 1996.
+His son graduated from St. Aug in 1992; his grandson graduated in 2014.
 At St. Aug he was known as "Big Greg" and played football.
 He is divorced and enjoys motorcycling.

 Jerome D. Craig retired in 2014 after a 46 year career in the telecommunications industry.
 Jerome held national and international management positions with several firms completing his career as Chief Engineer-Voice Services for the Fairfax County Government.
 At St. Aug he played tuba in the Marching 100 and his nickname was "Jerry".
 He and his wife Darryle of 39 years have one son and live in Reston, Virginia.
 Jerome enjoys fencing, visiting the Caribbean, and playing tennis.